OwenT2424/operating-systems-cw-journal/week1.md

 (port 22).

-This coursework uses a dual-system architecture consisting of a Linux Mint desktop workstation and an Ubuntu Server running headless without a graphical interface.
+This coursework uses a dual-system architecture consisting of a Linux Mint desktop workstation and an Ubuntu Server running headless without a graphical user interface.
 The workstation is used for system administration and monitoring, while the server hosts test applications and performance monitoring targets.

 Both systems are connected using a VirtualBox host-only network, providing an isolated